DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/10 In Columns.md

     import { DxForm, DxItem } from 'devextreme-vue/form';

-    let employee = {
+    const employee = {
-        name: "John Heart",
+        name: 'John Heart',
-        position: "CEO",
+        position: 'CEO',
         hireDate: new Date(2012, 4, 13),
         officeNumber: 901,
-        notes: "John has been in the Audio/Video industry since 1990."
+        notes: 'John has been in the Audio/Video industry since 1990.'
     };

     export default {